|

 more or maybe less.
 But once they have your credit card number....!!!!

-- The promise is that elders will receive assistance in applying for
+- The promise is that elders will receive assistance in applying for ("free") federal grants from a variety of sources.

 - The basic scams are outlined at www.scammer-alert.com/govt-grants.html